 A National Historic Landmark, the Belle of Louisville should most definitely be on your Things To Do Louisville list!

-The Belle of Louisville is the oldest river steamboat still in operation – and city visitors can hop on board the historic boat for a river cruise.
-Passengers can choose between an interesting Harbor History cruise, a Picnic Lunch cruise or a fun Sunset or Moonlight cruise.
+The Belle of Louisville is the oldest river steamboat still in operation – and visitors can hop on board the historic vessel for a Ohio River Cruise.
+Passengers can choose between an interesting Harbor History Cruise, a Picnic Lunch Cruise or a fun Sunset or Moonlight Cruise!

 #6 Visit the Muhammad Ali Center

 More than just a museum, the Muhammad Ali Center is one of the best cultural attractions in Louisville, Kentucky.